|

 K232-ISOL

-(for DB25 connection) RTS and/or DTR (preferably both) signals
+(for DB25 connectors) RTS and/or DTR (preferably both) signals

 should be at the HIGH level to power the device - this is needed